eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 - Debugging C2 using [rr](https://github.com/rr-debugger/rr) (or GDB), and the help of JVM flags.
 - Analyzing the generated Assembly code: what did C2 do with my Java code?
 - Benchmarks: stand-alone (just a single Java file) or using JMH.
-- Testing: how to write good tests to verify optimizations are applied and create correct Assembly code (using IR framework, random inputs, etc).
+- Testing: how to write good tests to verify that optimizations are applied correctly on the IR and eventually produce correct Assembly code.

 **A note to new individual External Contributors**